Hello,

 Another thing I learned from Joni was about prayer.
 The whole story is in the book, but in a nutshell it is this (see video)

-It taught me to change my perspective away from the problem, towards God.
-And I thought of ways to remind myself to pray like this.
+It changed everythign for me, and I wanted to remind myself to pray like this.
 A tattoo seemed a bit much..., so I designed a necklace instead.

 The 80-20.